internetofwater/docs.geoconnex.us/docs/about/system-architecture/index.md

 ## Populating the Graph

-The Geoconnex knowledge graph is populated by the following process:

 1. An organization creates an endpoint for their water data and associates a list of persistent identifiers with their endpoints
 2. The organization submits a pull request or submits the form at [register.geoconnex.us](https://register.geoconnex.us/) to upload their data